 Carving Hut

 In the middle of Hoonah is a carving hut where we found Tlingit locals carving a totem pole.
-They were happy to explain what they were doing to us, as well as sharing stories of their upbringing and culture.
-The man we spent most of our time with told us that they didn’t have a written language until very recently, so all their stories and history have been passed down through stories and art.
-I learned the most culture on my three week trip in this short time, other than my time in Barrow on the Arctic Ocean.
+They were happy to explain what they were doing and share stories of their upbringing and culture.
+The man we spent most of our time with told us that they didn’t have a written language until very recently, so all their stories and history have been passed down through oral stories and art.
+I learned the most culture on my three-week trip in this short time, other than my time in Barrow on the Arctic Ocean.

 See a Dugout Canoe and Totem Poles at the Hoonah Indian Association